All Episodes

 Yes.

-Uh we deal with some of the the most uh stressed out guys that have uh suicide ideation.
+We deal with some of the most stressed out guys that have suicide ideation.

-And um we we address this in a five-day program that I developed, and uh we've got literally we every single warrior who comes through our program doesn't matter whether you're an E1 or you're a three-star general, uh, which we've had uh all of those guys come through, um, they get restoration in the five-day program.
+And we've got literally, every single warrior who comes through our program, doesn't matter whether you're an E1 or you're a three-star general, which we've had all of those guys come through, they get restoration in the five-day program.

 Now, do you have enough space?

-Um we have been doing this for ten years, and we don't even have our own home.
+We have been doing this for 10 years, and we don't even have our own home.

-We through the blessing of dear friends and allies, uh, we use uh various properties around the country, and we've got a waiting list of guys getting in.
+We, through the blessing of dear friends and allies, we use various properties around the country, and we've got a waiting list of guys getting in.

 In fact, what we did, Sean, is we took the five-day program and literally had been praying about this.

-And and uh earlier this year, uh I started working with my team on taking our five day and condensing it to a two-day and engaging our alumni, and we have over a thousand alumni now around the country from all the various services that have been deployed in multiple uh operations, and to scale this out there so that we can start to address in their communities, because we have we have these groups all over the United States now, uh, to be able to address uh this problem of 22 plus a day.
+And we have over a thousand alumni now around the country from all the various services that have been deployed in multiple operations and to scale this out there so that we can start to address in their communities because we have these groups all over the United States now to be able to address this problem of 22 plus a day.

-And uh I mean this is this is not going away.
+And I mean, this is not going away.

-Do we do we have enough is there is the information to get the help out there to all these guys?
+Do we have enough, is the information to get the help out there to all these guys?

-If you ever need help, they've got to get know that the help is out there because if they reach out, they're gonna get the help.
+If you ever need help, they've got to know that that help is out there because if they reach out, they're going to get the help.

 I've met people that have gone through programs and they come back on the other side, different people.

-And they're able to, you know, it's hard to ask people to go to war, go in a war zone, and it triggers, you know, a a defense mechanism and an and an adrenaline rush and an energy that you're not going to experience back in real life.
+And they're able to, you know, it's hard to ask people to go to war, go in a war zone, and it triggers, you know, a defense mechanism and an adrenaline rush and an energy that you're not going to experience back in real life.

-You come home and it's like the that just doesn't shut off automatically.
+You come home and it's like that just doesn't shut off automatically.

-You know, it's the you don't have an on-off switch.
+You know, you don't have an on-off switch.

 Some people maybe have better coping mechanisms than others.